voidism/DiffCSE/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/voidism/DiffCSE/blob/master/diffcse_evaluation.ipynb)
-We provide a simple colab notebook to reproduce our results easily!
-Or you can run the commands below:
+We provide a simple colab notebook to reproduce our results easily.
+We can also run the commands below for evaluation:

 ```bash
 python evaluation.py \